-Hi everyone, this is Yana Smakula and I’m excited to bring you another episode from my by-monthly “Yippee For Yana” video series!
-In today’s video I’m showing you how to create simple floral Thank You cards for friends using products from Simon Says Stamp, WPlus9 and Altenew.
+Hi everyone, this is Yana Smakula and I’m excited to bring you another episode from my bi-monthly “Yippee For Yana” video series!
+In today’s video I’m showing you how to create quick ombre backgrounds using ink pads and a brayer!

 Have fun stamping!

 Blog Candy Alert!!
 Follow our blog via email and comment on this post for a chance to win grab bags and blog candy!
 Remember to tag your awesome projects with #simonsaysstamp on social media so we can see what you are creating!

 Hi friends!
 Thanks for stopping by today!
 Please give a big warm welcome back to special guest Jennifer Jackson of Newton’s Nook Designs to our blog today!
 We’re celebrating their latest release!

 Hello!
 This is Jen from Newton‘s Nook Designs and I’m super excited to share some cute golf cards with you today using our new Winston’s Tee Time stamp set!
 With Father’s Day just around the corner I know there are so many Dads out there who would love these cards!

 First up I have this “Tee-riffic” card featuring our bear, Winston!
 I started out by stamping “DAD” from the Winston’s Tee Time stamp set repeatedly on an angle on a piece of white cardstock.
 I used a small ruler to help line up the words and stamped most of them with Pumice Stone Distress Ink and a few with Tumbled Glass Distress Ink to add a pop of color.